 Documentaries are about opening a conversation on relevant issues.
 These Brazilian documentaries will equip you with the information to discuss critical issues facing Brazil.
 From allowing workers to collect materials from landfill sites, to ordered assassinations to facilitate land grabbing in the Amazon.
-Many of these documentaries are avaliable on Kanopy a free resource available via signing up at your local public library.
+Many of these documentaries are available on Kanopy a free resource provided via signing up at your local public library.

 Political Brazilian Documentaries